-While not meriting a full description, in a relatively small transaction Docucorp International Inc.'s board stayed with a seemingly-lower agreed-to all cash deal with Skywire Software rather than accepting a higher cash and stock offer by Ebix Inc. because Docucorp substantially discounted the stock component of the deal given that Ebix's market capitalization was substantially smaller that Docucorp's.
-In the Bausch & Lomb/Advanced Medical Optics/Warburg Pincus situation, AMO initially bid \$10 per share higher for Bausch & Lomb than the consideration proposed in the Warburg Pincus deal.
-However, AMO eventually pulled its higher bid after several of its largest shareholders stated publicly or in interviews with Bausch & Lomb that they would not support the purposed deal (AMO indicated the lack of support would be overcome if Bausch & Lomb would release AMO from the restrictions in the confidentiality agreement that prohibited it from fully disclosing the benefits of the merger).
+18 While not meriting a full description, in a relatively small transaction Docucorp International Inc.'s board stayed with a seemingly-lower agreed-to all cash deal with Skywire Software rather than accepting a higher cash and stock offer by Ebix Inc. because Docucorp substantially discounted the stock component of the deal given that Ebix's market capitalization was substantially smaller than Docucorp's.
+Similarly, in the face of an offer from Prospect that was 20% higher than its already agreed-to offer from Ares, Allied concluded the higher offer was not superior due to Prospect's record of "highly dilutive" equity capital raises in 2009 and Prospect's at-risk dividend.
+However, having focused on Prospect's dividend and perhaps doubting the superiority of its own transaction, Allied declared its shareholders would receive a special \$.20 cash dividend if they approved the merger with Ares (though Allied proclaimed this had "absolutely nothing to do" with Prospect's bid).
+While Ares's offer, taking into account the special dividend, was still less than Prospect's, with the gap somewhat narrowed Allied shareholders approved the merger with Ares.
+In the Bausch & Lomb/Warburg Pincus/Advanced Medical Optics situation, AMO initially bid \$10 per share higher for Bausch & Lomb than the consideration proposed in the Warburg Pincus deal.
+However, AMO eventually pulled its higher bid after several of its largest shareholders stated publicly or in interviews with Bausch & Lomb that they would not support the proposed deal (AMO indicated the lack of support would be overcome if Bausch & Lomb would release AMO from the restrictions in the confidentiality agreement that prohibited it from fully disclosing the benefits of the merger).
+In a similar situation that ended well for the deal-jumper, Merge Healthcare's 13% higher cash offer was initially rebuffed by AMICAS for being "highly conditional" and "illusory and risky", but after Merge Healthcare included in its offer an executed commitment letter securing additional financing for the transaction, AMICAS ultimately chose to be acquired by Merge Healthcare.